VirtualSoC/vsoc/README.md

 To debug vSoC, you should first set up the development environment detailed in [the wiki](https://github.com/VirtualSoC/vsoc/wiki/Build-vSoC).
 Then, you can use the `gdb` or `gdb-multiarch` debugger in the MSYS2 MinGW x64 terminal.

+### 5.3.
+Upgrading vSoC to newer QEMU versions

+Right now, upgrading vSoC to a newer QEMU version requires the user to clone the repository, checkout the new release branch, cherry-pick our commits and manually resolve conflicts.

+We are considering storing the vSoC changeset as a series of patches and applying to qemu at compile time to facilitate synchronizations with the upstream.

 ## 6. Licensing
 Our code is under the GPLv2 license.